 Push any extra air out of the bag to make it easier to move the pattern blocks around.

-Show the kids how they can move things around in the bag, and let them go crazy!
+Show the kids how they can move things around to decorate a Christmas tree sensory bag, and let them go crazy!

 Books about Christmas Trees

 These science books about evergreen trees will be a good addition to any Christmas tree STEM project!

 This holiday season, introduce your preschoolers to the world of mathematics in a festive way!
 Dive into a creative do-it-yourself project featuring Christmas pattern block sensory bags.

 Follow along with this lesson plan to transform this Christmas sensory activity into a full Christmas tree pattern blocks lesson plan for your preschool classroom!

 Here are some adorable Christmas tree shirts for teachers!